-Budgeting: To help you budget, food and drink can often cost more than at home.
+Budgeting: Food and drink can often cost more than at home.
 As in the US, prices are changing frequently, so what is shown here is just a guide.
-The approximate cost of soft drinks, mineral water or coffee is EUR3-5; salad or sandwich with soda or water, EUR15 and upward; dinner at a mid-range restaurant with dessert and on-alcoholic beverage, EUR30 and upward.
+The approximate cost of soft drinks, mineral water or coffee is EUR3-5; salad or sandwich with soda or water, EUR15 and upward; dinner at a mid-range restaurant with dessert and an alcoholic beverage, EUR30 and upward.
+Note that soft drinks and mineral water are often expensive, at times more expensive than beer or wine.
 You will need money for meals that are not included as well as beverages, local guide gratuities, shopping, and incidental expenses.
 You might want to budget approximately EUR60 per day per person.
 It's a good idea to have plenty of EUR1, EUR2, and EUR5 with you.
 A good back up can be USD singles and fives.
 In a pinch, you can use these for tips although they are not preferred, and you will not be able to use them in shops and restaurants.